As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 This is strongly dependent on crystal structure, so the cutter should be highly skilled to bring out the optical phenomenon in the best possible way.

 The most valuable samples of labradorite should have correctly placed play of color on the stone surface.
 The most valuable is a face-up position when you look at the center of the piece and see the colorful light flashes.
-Worse variants are when you need to rotate the stone to activate a play of color.
+The worst variants are when you need to rotate the stone to activate a play of color.
 These pieces are less valuable.

-TIP: Some minerals can be easily identified at a first glance because of their unique properties, but others require state-of-the-art appliances.
+TIP: Some minerals can be easily identified at first glance because of their unique properties, but others require state-of-the-art appliances.
 Check out the complete guide on mineral identification in the article below:

 Easy Step-by-Step Mineral Identification (Expert Explains)